Call Us

-Spirit of Endeavour (Yorkshire) CIO is a charity which operates the accessible widebeam canal boat Endeavour.
+Spirit of Endeavour is a charity that operates the canal boat Richard’s Endeavour (originally run by Skipton and Craven Action for Disability or SCAD.)

 In 2023, Endeavour was officially renamed ‘Richard’s Endeavour’ in honour of the founder of Spirit of Endeavour (Yorkshire) CIO, Richard Clarke, who sadly passed away in September 2023.

-Trips start from the rear of Skipton General Hospital car park where there is an access path down to the canal bank, and a purpose built ramp which leads to the boat mooring for easy embarkation on to Endeavour.
-Normally trips leave the hospital at around 10:30am returning at approximately 3:00pm to 3:30pm.
-Weather conditions can affect the trip duration and direction – especially high winds which can make trips towards Gargrave difficult.
+Trips start from the rear of Skipton General Hospital car park where there is an access path down to the canal banks.
+There a purpose-built ramp leads to the boat mooring for easy embarkation onto the Endeavour which has an on-board lift.
+Groups may leave a minibus in the hospital car park.

 Possible Trips

-- Going north towards Gargrave providing views of the rolling fields between Skipton and Gargrave.
-Time permitting it is possible to take a trip through the first lock at Gargrave to experience the wonders of Victoria Engineering.
+2. Going north/west towards Gargrave provides views of the rolling fields between Skipton and Gargrave.
+Time permitting it is possible to take the boat through a lock at Gargrave to experience the wonders of Victoria Engineering.
 This makes the trip take up to an hour longer.

-- For trips that have requested Fish and Chips, the trip goes one way for an hour, turns and returns to Skipton in time for lunch.
-After lunch the boat continues for a further hour before returning to Skipton.
+3. For trips that have requested Fish and Chips, the trip goes one way for an hour turns and returns to Skipton in time for lunch.
+After lunch, the boat continues in the same direction for a further hour before returning to Skipton.
+Fish and chips are collected from Bizzie Lizzies and we will provide you with a number to phone ahead.

-- A split trip is possible where passengers change over at the hospital or at Kildwick.
+4. A split trip is possible where passengers change over at Kildwick.
 This can be useful when there is a need to accommodate more than 12 passengers.
 Up to 24 people can take part in this way.
-Often groups who take this approach take the other half of the group into Skipton to look around the shops.
+Often groups who take this approach take the other half of the people into Skipton for shopping opportunities.

 Wildlife, particularly birds, are everywhere on the canal.
 Click here to see examples.